paopaoHello/git_learning/readme.md

 this is for git learning, include git, github, gitlab

-We are going to record git commands here.
+We are going to record git commands here. eg. add, clone and so on.